hernanimedeiros/task-list-php-crud-pdo/readme.md

 # Task List written in PHP, a simple CRUD using PDO
 *A simple app for studie pruposes.
-Do not use this project in production.
-Created in the third quarter of 2020*
+Do not use this project in production.*

 ## Installation